Kirbstomper/IDEA-Progress-bar/README.md

 # Usage when running in docker

+build using `docker build -t progress-bar-app .` run using `docker run -it -p 8080:8080 progress-bar-app`

 Sending a post request to localhost:8080/upload with a multipart form containing the following pairs in the form (substituting your color values as you wish)